source-academy/modules/doc/XMLSPECS.md

 - Added PREPEND, POSTPEND, TESTCASES
 - Client-side autograding will be in the form of PREPEND + STUDENT + PUBLIC
 - Server-side autograding will be in the form of PREPEND + STUDENT + POSTPEND + PUBLIC/PRIVATE
-- Deprecaded EXTERNAL in DEPLOYMENT and GRADERDEPLOYMENT, use IMPORT instead
+- Deprecated EXTERNAL in DEPLOYMENT and GRADERDEPLOYMENT, use IMPORT instead
 - Added IMPORT in DEPLOYMENT and GRADERDEPLOYMENT

 ## Contents